 Any resident of Georgia over the age of 62 can earn a UGA degree for free.
 The USG tuition assistance program for students in GA over the age of 62 includes online classes at the University of Georgia.
 Those who qualify are encouraged to apply for an undergrad or graduate degree at UGA online or on campus.

-In this fully online certificate program, you will take a minimum of 12 credit hours of graduate coursework.
+In the fully online Graduate Certificate in Gerontology program, you will take a minimum of 12 credit hours of graduate coursework.
 You must complete a foundations course (3 credit hours), as well as three electives courses (total of 9 credit hours) tailored to your specific interests.

 Required Foundation course

 Electives Courses (choice of 3 courses for a total of 9 credit hours)